Frequently Asked Questions

 Can CTC recommend travel insurance companies?

-We do not sell travel insurance, but we have provided links to 2 reputable companies, Travel Ex and Travel Guard.
-You’ll find the links on the left side of this page.
-Policies can be purchased online directly from these links.
+We do not sell travel insurance, but we have provided a link to Travel Ex, a reputable company that we have used for many years.
+You’ll find the link on the left side of this page.
+Policies can be purchased online directly from this link.
 Some policies must be purchased within a set number of days following your tour deposit in order to cover preexisting conditions.
 Questions regarding policy specifics should be directed to the insurance companies.

 What does travel insurance cover?